richardgaywood/paydata.org/content/houserules/characters/downtime.md

 If you have an appropriate skill (Hardware for Matrix damage, Mechanic for vehicle/drone damage, etc), you can repair up to your total dice pool in damage track boxes across any of your gear for one scene’s worth of your time.
 You can spend multiple scenes on this if your gear is really badly banged up.

 You have to have access to a facility; either a Garage/Workshop/Facility in your dwelling or access to one via a contact.

-If the character has their own, these add 25% to the character’s lifestyle cost.
+{{% alert title="TODO" color="warning" %}}
+Write clearer rules for the requirements here.
+The ones in Run Faster are silly.
+{{% /alert %}}

 There is no further cost; a supply of parts comes with the nuyen you paid for the garage/workshop/facility.